trap-representation/group-project-stuff/README.md

 Copyright (c) 2023 Somdipto Chakraborty, Argha Chakraborty, Aniket Dey, Rupam Mondal, Ayan Biswas, Kreeti Kumari Gupta.

-We do NOT own any of the media used on the website.
+We do NOT own any of the media used on the website, except for the logo, which is made by Somdipto Chakraborty.
 Any individual, in our team or not, is NOT given the permission to use this website for commercial purposes.
 The only purpose of building this website was because our college told us to do so, and once I don't have any need of it, I will delete this repository along with the website.

 I do NOT support plagiarism.
 Since this is a group project, I cannot confirm whether everything my teammates write is original.